 Five of the most magical words: free Disneyland Rider switch passes.

 You get these by approaching a cast member at the entrance to the ride, small child in tow.
-They had you a rider switch pass and the rest of your party joins the line.
+They will get you set with a rider switch pass and the rest of your party joins the line.

 While your party takes a ride, you’ll wait at the exit with the small child.

 When they get off, it’s your turn with the rider switch pass.
-It acts like a FastPass in most cases.
+It acts like a Lightning Lane in most cases.

 The bonus rides come in for others in your party: you are allowed to take up to 2 additional people with you.